peach-lucien/otter/docs/03_results.md

 The comparison is internally controlled.
 Eight of the fourteen measures are cell-class maps scored on the same 2,094 parcels against the same null, and they span the full range, from −0.03 for microglial density to +0.35 for the neuronal-glial contrast.
-What separates them is their relation to the areal hierarchy rather than how they were measured.
+Their relation to the areal hierarchy, not their measurement modality, separates them.
 Granular L4 − infragranular is the expected exception among the laminar contrasts at r = 0.19, since cortical granularity is itself areal.